pgr-me/markdown-cv/index.md

 ## PROFILE

-Peter Rasmussen is a data scientist based in Washington, DC.
-His multi-disciplinary background gives him a broad set of skills to tackle complex, unstructured problems.
-Peter is especially interested in using his skills to solve problems in the domain of computational social science.
+I'm a data scientist based in Washington, DC.
+My multi-disciplinary background equips me with a broad set of skills to tackle complex, unstructured problems.
+I'm especially interested in using my skills to solve problems in the domain of computational social science.

 ## EDUCATION